-- Spend time at your altar each day to reflect and pray (both individually and as family) - Share your altar with others by bringing it to the attention of those who gather in or visit your home and/or classroom. - Remember to water (and replace!!) the flowers if needed thought out the month. - As you journey through the month of May, you might also pick up meaningful prayers, symbols, intentions and objects that speak to you or have a special message or significance for your family (or members of your class).
-Make sure to add these items to your May A(tar to Mary.
+- Spend time at your altar each day to reflect and pray (both individually and as family) - Share your altar with others by bringing it to the attention of those who gather in or visit your home, even if it is only through social media! - Remember to water (and replace!!) the flowers if needed thought out the month. - As you journey through the month of May, you might also pick up meaningful prayers, symbols, intentions and objects that speak to you or have a special message or significance for your family.
+Make sure to add these items to your May Altar to Mary.